Skip to content

 # Query and return data in raw form

-status_code, result = guance.dataway.query(dql=dql, conditions=conditions, time_range=time_range, raw=True)
+status_code, result = dataPlatform.dataway.query(dql=dql, conditions=conditions, time_range=time_range, raw=True)

 return result

-Using the Function to Obtain Query Results
+Use the Function to Retrieve Query Results

-3. Display query results:
+3. Display the query results:

 Feedback